 In connection with the acquisition of WTI, certain employees entered into employment agreements.
 As part of these employment agreements, certain employees may receive a one-time bonus payment if the employee is employed by the Company as of the fifth anniversary of the effective date and the trailing-twelve month EBITDA of WTI at that time is equal to or greater than \$20.0 million.
 Payment can be made in cash or stock of P10, provided that no more than \$5.0 million will be payable in cash.
-Total payment will not exceed \$10.0 million and any amounts will be paid in October 2027, the fifth anniversary of the effective date.
-For the period ended December 31, 2022, December 31, 2021, and December 30, 2020, the Company recognized \$0.4 million, \$0.0 million of expense, respectively, which is included in compensation and benefits on the consolidated statement of operations.
-As of December 31, 2022, December 31, 2021, and December 30, 2020, the balance was \$0.4 million, \$0.0 million, and \$0.0 million, respectively, and is included in accrued compensation and benefits on the Consolidated Balance Sheets.
+Total payment will not exceed \$10.0 million and any amounts will be paid in October 2027.
+For the years ended December 31, 2023, December 31, 2022, and December 31, 2021, the Company recognized \$2.0 million, \$0.4 million, and \$0 of expense, respectively, which is included in compensation and benefits on the Consolidated Statements of Operations.
+As of December 31, 2023 and December 31, 2022, the balance was \$2.4 million and \$0.4 million, respectively, and is included in accrued compensation and benefits on the Consolidated Balance Sheets.